woman-laptop-window

 What Type of IRA Savings Account Is Right for Me?

-There are two main types of IRA Savings accounts to choose from: Roth and Traditional.
+There are two main types of IRA savings accounts to choose from: Roth and Traditional.
 If you’re not sure which one is right for your retirement savings strategy, this post is for you.

-• Contribution deadline: Wednesday, April 15, 2020 (for the 2019 tax year).
+• The contribution deadline is Wednesday, April 15, 2026 (for the 2025 tax year).

-Roth IRA
+Roth IRA savings account

 If your tax rate will be higher in retirement, a Roth IRA* is a good pick.
 Here are its main takeaways:

-• No age restrictions; you can contribute any earned income at any time as long as your single income is less than $122,000 in 2019 ($193,000 if married filing jointly).
+• You can contribute any earned income at any time as long as your single income is less than $150,000 in 2025 ($236,000 if married filing jointly).

 • Contributions are not tax deductible.